Junior Senior (2005 film)

 Junior Senior is a 2005 Indian Malayalam-language comedy film directed by G. Sreekantan, starring Kunchacko Boban and Mukesh.
+The film is based on Yes Boss (1997).

 Plot

 The movie was based on the life of a youngster Kichu, who is an ambitious young man who desires to become rich.
 He works for a wealthy man Manu who tries to cheat girls by making them fall into his trap.
 Manu tries to flatter Akhila who is also an ambitious young woman and an aspiring model and Kichu loves.